CSCfi/csc-user-guide/docs/apps/r-env.md

 For analyses requiring a single node, `plan(multisession)` and `plan(multicore)` are suitable.
 The former spawns multiple independent R processes and the latter forks an existing R process.
 Using `plan(cluster)` is suitable for work using multiple nodes.

-To submit a job involving multisession or multicore futures, one should specify a single node (`--nodes=1`) and the number of tasks (`--ntasks=x`; 40 is the maximum on a single node).
+To submit a job involving multisession or multicore futures, one should specify a single node (`--nodes=1`), a single task (`--ntasks=1`), and the number of cores (`--cpus-per-task=x`; 40 is the maximum on a single node).
+By default, the number of workers is the number of cores given by `availableCores()`.
 For guidelines on designing batch job files, see other examples on this page.

 The R script below could be used to compare analysis times using sequential, multisession and multicore strategies.